 Madhur Singhal, CEO and Managing Partner at Praxis Global Alliance, in a statement about the same, mentioned that Indian internet-based companies are now scaling up rapidly, and this has gotten global investors excited about the future potential of the country.
 Therefore they wish to participate in India’s startup growth with more enthusiasm.

-Furthermore, he also added that one must take note that many experienced fund managers from India who worked at global investment firms have now turned entrepreneurs themselves or set up their own funds as well.
+Furthermore, he also added that one must take note that many experienced fund managers from India who worked at global investment firms have now turned into entrepreneurs themselves or set up their own funds as well.

 It now remains to be seen what lies ahead for the Indian startup ecosystem as we move into the ‘new normal’ in 2021 and beyond.
 We will keep you updated on all future developments.
 Until then, stay tuned.